-Applicant Eligibility: The Mendocino County Office of Education, applying on behalf of the Leggett Valley Unified School District meets the applicant eligibility due to being public entities.
-The CDBG program is open to local governments and other public agencies, which includes school districts and educational bodies like the Mendocino County Office of Education (MCOE) and Leggett Valley Unified School District (LVUSD).
-As public educational institutions, the application for CDBG funding for activities will benefit the public, such as improving safety infrastructure within the schools.
+Applicant Eligibility: The Mendocino County Office of Education (MCOE), applying on behalf of the Leggett Valley Unified School District (LVUSD) meets the applicant eligibility due to being public entities.
+The CDBG program is open to local governments and other public agencies, which includes school districts and educational bodies like MCOE and LVUSD.
+As public educational institutions, the application for CDBG funding for activities will benefit the public, such as improving safety, accessibility, and infrastructure within the schools.